Updated June 6, 2023

-As shown above, the sum has calculated the sum of total price from the book column.
+As shown above, the sum calculated the book column’s total price.

-We can also apply the DISTINCT keyword to find out the unique sum value of unique column values.
-So, the SUM() function will ignore the duplicate values and NULL values if available in the column values of table.
+We can also apply the DISTINCT keyword to find the unique sum value of unique column values.
+So, the SUM() function will ignore the duplicate and NULL values if available in the column values of the table.

 SELECT SUM(DISTINCT Price) Total_Price FROM Books;

-It shows the same sum total because the Price column does not contain any duplicates.
+It shows the same total because the Price column contains no duplicates.

 select * from suppliers;

-For supplier line items of the supplier id 11we have the following query as:
+For supplier line items of supplier id 11, we have the following query: